joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/09/technology/twitch-harassment-policy.html?searchResultPosition=3

 **Pandemic Closures Devastate Restaurant Industry’s Middle Class**\
-`A sous-chef’s search for job security shows how cooks, managers and servers at fine dining establishments have been hit hard by the pandemic.`\
+`A sous-chef’s search for job security shows how cooks, managers and servers at upscale dining establishments have been hit hard by the pandemic.`\
 https://nytimes.com/2020/12/09/business/pandemic-restaurant-middle-class.html?searchResultPosition=4

 **How to Clean Your Office Chair**\